yuqmettal/airport-tdd/README.md

 * We must applying TDD.
 * We must create unit tests for the functionality.
-* Se must create integration tests for comments REST service.
+* We must create integration tests for comments REST service.
 * We must use the maven surefire and maven safefail plugins for unit and integration tests repectively.